Stroke: Stroke unit

-Ideally, people who have had a stroke are admitted to a "stroke unit", a ward or dedicated area in a hospital staffed by nurses and therapists with experience in stroke treatment.
-It has been shown that people admitted to a stroke unit have a higher chance of surviving than those admitted elsewhere in hospital, even if they are being cared for by doctors without experience in stroke.
+Ideally, people who have had stroke are admitted to a "stroke unit", a ward or dedicated area in a hospital staffed by nurses and therapists with experience in stroke treatment.
+It has been shown that people admitted to stroke units have a higher chance of surviving than those admitted elsewhere in hospital, even if they are being cared for by doctors without experience in stroke.
 Nursing care is fundamental in maintaining skin care, feeding, hydration, positioning, and monitoring vital signs such as temperature, pulse, and blood pressure.

 Rehabilitation

-Stroke rehabilitation is the process by which those with disabling strokes undergo treatment to help them return to normal life as much as possible by regaining and relearning the skills of everyday living.
+Stroke rehabilitation is the process by which those with disabling stroke undergo treatment to help them return to normal life as much as possible by regaining and relearning the skills of everyday living.
 It also aims to help the survivor understand and adapt to difficulties, prevent secondary complications, and educate family members to play a supporting role.
 Stroke rehabilitation should begin almost immediately with a multidisciplinary approach.
 The rehabilitation team may involve physicians trained in rehabilitation medicine, neurologists, clinical pharmacists, nursing staff, physiotherapists, occupational therapists, speech-language pathologists, and orthotists.
 Some teams may also include psychologists and social workers, since at least one-third of affected people manifests post stroke depression.
-Validated instruments such as the Barthel scale may be used to assess the likelihood of a person who has had a stroke being able to manage at home with or without support subsequent to discharge from a hospital.
+Validated instruments such as the Barthel scale may be used to assess the likelihood of a person who has had stroke being able to manage at home with or without support subsequent to discharge from a hospital.

 Stroke rehabilitation should be started as quickly as possible and can last anywhere from a few days to over a year.
 Most return of function is seen in the first few months, and then improvement falls off with the "window" considered officially by U.S. state rehabilitation units and others to be closed after six months, with little chance of further improvement.
 However, some people have reported that they continue to improve for years, regaining and strengthening abilities like writing, walking, running, and talking.
-Daily rehabilitation exercises should continue to be part of the daily routine for people who have had a stroke.
+Daily rehabilitation exercises should continue to be part of the daily routine for people who have had stroke.
 Complete recovery is unusual but not impossible and most people will improve to some extent: proper diet and exercise are known to help the brain to recover.

 Spatial neglect

-The current body of evidence is uncertain on the efficacy of cognitive rehabilitation for reducing the disabling effects of neglect and increasing independence remains unproven.
+The body of evidence is uncertain on the efficacy of cognitive rehabilitation for reducing the disabling effects of neglect and increasing independence remains unproven.
 However, there is limited evidence that cognitive rehabilitation may have an immediate beneficial effect on tests of neglect.
 Overall, no rehabilitation approach can be supported by evidence for spatial neglect.

 Automobile driving

-The current body of evidence is uncertain whether the use of rehabilitation can improve on-road driving skills following stroke.
+The body of evidence is uncertain whether the use of rehabilitation can improve on-road driving skills following stroke.
 There is limited evidence that training on a driving simulator will improve performance on recognizing road signs after training.
 The findings are based on low-quality evidence as further research is needed involving large numbers of participants.